Walter B. Jones Jr.: Tenure

 In 2010, congressional aides on Capitol Hill ranked Jones as the second nicest in the U.S. House of Representatives and the second least partisan member of the House.

 On April 15, 2011, Jones was one of four Republican members of Congress to vote against The Path to Prosperity.
 In December 2012, Jones was one of four House Republicans removed from their committees by Speaker of the House John Boehner and Majority Leader Eric Cantor for defying party leadership.
 Jones was removed from the Financial Services Committee, a plum seat for fundraising, ostensibly as reprisal for not raising money for the Republican Party.
 However, it was speculated that Jones, who was popular in the caucus, was only removed to give "cover" for the removals of Justin Amash of Michigan, Tim Huelskamp of Kansas and David Schweikert of Arizona who lost their own plum committee assignments, characterized as a result of them being "assholes".
 Representative Lynn Westmoreland concluded, "some people ... just don't want to work within the system."
 Jones maintained his seat on the Armed Services Committee.

 He is the author of Corolla Wild Horses Protection Act (H.R.
 126;113th Congress).

 In February 2017, Jones signed a letter to urge Congress to request President Donald Trump's tax returns so that they can be reviewed in a closed session of Congress and determined whether the returns can be released to the public.
+During the 115th United States Congress, Jones voted in line with Trump's stated positions 49.3 percent of the time, the lowest rate of any Republican conference member.

 On March 28, 2017, Jones became the first Republican Congressman to call for Representative Devin Nunes to recuse himself as chairman of the House Intelligence Committee, and for the establishment of an independent commission to investigate Russian interference in the 2016 presidential election.
 He cited the alleged impropriety of Congressman Nunes' meeting at the White House the previous week as the reason for breaking with his party on the issue.